soniamartis/kafka/EOS.md

 Earlier kafka provided the following delivery guarantee:
-Atleast once, in order delivery per partition
+Atleast once, in order delivery per partition.
 As kafka is built on commodity hardware, there is a chance that something fails , leading to duplicate messages on topics

 Basic flow while sending:
-Producer sends the message to the leader of the partition Leader writes it to the log
+1. Producer sends the message to the leader of the partition
+2. Leader writes it to the log
-Leader sends an ack back to the producer
+3. Leader sends an ack back to the producer

 Suppose this scenario:
-Producer sends message to leader leader appends it to log
+1. Producer sends message to leader
+2. leader appends it to log
-Some failure occurs in the cluster and the leader could no send an ack back to producer(maybe the isr condition was not satisfied due to some partition failure etc)
+3. Some failure occurs in the cluster and the leader could no send an ack back to producer(maybe the isr condition was not satisfied due to some partition failure etc)

-Now, the producer will retry and send the message again The leader will blindly append it to the log
+4. Now, the producer will retry and send the message again
+5. The leader will blindly append it to the log
-Producer retries can lead to duplicate messages
+6. Producer retries can lead to duplicate messages

 Why we need exactly once?
-Typical transfers app which uses read-process-write mechanism Suppose Alice transfers $10 to Bob, the flow will be like this:
+Typical transfers app which uses read-process-write mechanism
+1. Suppose Alice transfers $10 to Bob, the flow will be like this:
-Fund transfer will read the transfer message($10, Alice, Bob) from transfer topic It will write 2 messages to the balance-update topic (alice,debit($10)) and (bob,credit($10)) to same or different partitions of balance update
+2. Fund transfer will read the transfer message($10, Alice, Bob) from transfer topic
+3. It will write 2 messages to the balance-update topic (alice,debit($10)) and (bob,credit($10)) to same or different partitions of balance update
-It will add the consumer offset  of the transfer message to the internally managed offsets-topic
+4. It will add the consumer offset  of the transfer message to the internally managed offsets-topic

 ![Screenshot 2022-09-16 at 9 11 32 AM](https://user-images.githubusercontent.com/12456295/209444268-deb8f1ff-7336-4c0d-9d04-f23f3baf7032.png)